 Hartman was honored by The National Library of Poetry and became a published author in 1992 with a revelational piece of poetry called “Hands,” subsequently collected and released as “The Sound of Poetry” on audio book, also in 1992.
 By 1996 he was making a living as a professional actor and musician, music directing theater productions, touring regionally and recording with a variety of groups, sharing stages with Molly Hatchet and Georgia Satellites.

-Hartman brings to each performance more than twenty years of on- and off-stage experience including his 1998 on-screen appearance as a patient in United Artists’ production of Carrie II and as North Carolina Theater Conference’s 1998 Outstanding Supporting Performer for his stage work in The Complete Works of William Shakespeare [abridged] and NCTC’s 2006 Best Actor for his stage work in I Love You, You’re Perfect, Now Change.
+Hartman brings to each performance more than thirty years of on- and off-stage experience including his 1998 on-screen appearance as a patient in United Artists’ production of Carrie II and as North Carolina Theater Conference’s 1998 Outstanding Supporting Performer for his stage work in The Complete Works of William Shakespeare [abridged] and NCTC’s 2006 Best Actor for his stage work in I Love You, You’re Perfect, Now Change.

 To date, Jeff’s most notably appeared on stage or screen with James Best (Dukes of Hazzard), Norma Frank (Fear Strikes Out), Amy Irving (Carrie), Jarrod Emick, Frederic Forrest, Ted Marcoux, Cliff De Young & Jan Triska (Andersonville), Jason Hatfield (The Conspirator, Homeland), Universal recording artist Natalie, Steely Dan, Michael McDonald, the Allman Bros.
-Band, Lynyrd Skynyrd, Arrested Development, Jupiter Coyote, Acoustic Syndicate, The Recipe, Wil Seabrook, Will Hoge, Strictly Clean & Decent, Ray Whisnant, Cowboy Mouth, Hootie & The Blowfish and Eric Church.
+Band, Lynyrd Skynyrd, Arrested Development, Jupiter Coyote, Acoustic Syndicate, The Recipe, Wil Seabrook, Will Hoge, Strictly Clean & Decent, Ray Whisnant, Cowboy Mouth, Breakfast Club, Hootie & The Blowfish and Eric Church.

 Behind the scenes, Hartman has been producing, engineering and publishing for artists and professionals since 1996, notably original score for “Uncommon” with Erik Estrada; Audio Operator for VIMBY, including an interview with Dr. Maya Angelou for History Channel’s “The Bible” Miniseries from “Survivor” Producer, Mark Burnett.